Celeste Bright Showcases Tantalizing Sideboob And Arched Back While Sprawled Out By A Swimming Pool

 Celeste turned her face away from the camera and raised both arms in the air in front of her, seemingly shielding her eyes from well-diffused sunlight above.

-In the second image, she sat up and moved toward the pool, letting her legs dangle in the turquoise liquid.
-She held one of the glasses from the tray in her right hand, and closed her eyes with an expression of serene contentment.
+In the second image, she sat up and moved toward the pool, letting her legs dangle in the turquoise water.
+She held one of the glasses from the tray in her right hand and closed her eyes in an expression of serene contentment.

-Her friend Kellie sat in almost the same position in which Celeste had been in the prior image.
+Her friend Kellie adopted almost the same position which Celeste had taken in the prior image.
 She wore a bright red bikini and a crisp white shirt which draped off her shoulders.